FORMS, IDs, & RELEASES

 CAN I SELL PRINTS OR OTHER MERCHANDISE OF MY SETS?

-No, Cosplay Deviants owns the photos that are approved and used as a set, even the ones that are not made live on the site so they can not be used for merchandise of any kind.
+No, Cosplay Deviants owns the photos that are shot during a set, even the ones that are not made live on the site so they can not be used for merchandise of any kind.

 DOES COSPLAY DEVIANTS HOST EVENTS?
 WHAT ABOUT CONVENTIONS?